-organization and stores around Latin America.
-According to the organization, when the employees have already acquired the company's culture, it would be easier for them to move around to other locations and familiarize rapidly.
+atin America.
+4 24 the employees have already acquired the company's culture, it would be easier for them to move around to other locations and familiarize rapidly.
 The store selected for the research has a large quantity of Venezuelan and Haitian employees.